Vlad-Andrei02/Recruitment-Management-Application/README.md

-This C++ program was developed to assist HR teams in IT companies with streamlining their employee recruitment processes.
-The primary functionalities of the application include reading candidate information from the file and performing subsequent operations such as filtering and selection, interview scheduling, and skill assessment.
+This C++ program is designed to help HR teams in IT companies streamline recruitment by leveraging flows to improve candidate data management, filtering, selection, interview scheduling, and skill assessment.